carlosvin/carlosvin.github.io/posts/choosing-modern-cpp-stack.en.rst

 Meson_
     It is a young project compared with CMake_, but it is growing quite fast and it has been adopted in other big projects like Gnome_, they have an initiative to `port from Autotools to Meson <https://wiki.gnome.org/Initiatives/GnomeGoals/MesonPorting>`_.

-**Finally I've chosen** Meson_ because:

-- Syntax is really clear to me, when I read `meson.build` file I can quickly understand what is happening during build process.
+**Finally I've chosen** Meson_ because syntax is really clear to me, when I read `meson.build` file I can quickly understand what is happening during build process.
-- It is fast.
-Altought it is written in Python_, it generates a Ninja_ build project.
-First time you configure the project you has to run Meson_, but for building or testing you are actually running Ninja_.

 .. code:: bash